Digital Marketing Interview Tips & 28 Frequently Asked Question 2023

 Explain how you prioritize your tasks, what tools you use to manage your workload, and how you ensure that you meet deadlines.

-8. What is digital marketing?
+8. What is Digital Marketing?

 Digital marketing is the promotion of products, services, or brands through digital channels such as search engines, social media, email, mobile apps, and websites.